-For further information, please call 310-665-6850.
-To register, please call 310-665-6950.
+For further information, please call 310-665-6864.
+To register, visit www.otis.edu/pre-college

-- > Portfolio Development - > Young Artist Workshops
+- > Portfolio Preparation - > Young Artist Workshops

-Portfolio Development and College Preparation
+Portfolio Preparation

 Building a strong portfolio is essential for admission to Otis and other colleges of art and design.
-These specialized courses focus on skill-building, creative self-expression, in-depth exploration of art materials and techniques.
+These specialized courses focus on skill-building, creative self-expression, and in-depth exploration of art materials and techniques.
 All courses are taught by practicing professional artists, many of whom teach in Otis' undergraduate programs.
 Geared towards portfolio development to support application to Otis and other colleges of art and design.

-All courses take place at Otis College of Art and Design's Elaine & Bram Goldsmith Campus, unless otherwise noted.
+All courses take place at Otis College of Art and Design's Elaine & Bram Goldsmith Campus.